alexvaua/scripts/aws_cloud/ecr/ecr_scan_report.md

-# The script to scan and report docker vulnerabilities storing in ECR.
+# The script to scan and reporting docker vulnerabilities stored in ECR.

-This script is designed to preform scanning and generate reports on vulnerabilities are that found in the docker images storing in repositories ECR in a particular account and region.
+This script is designed to preform scanning and generate reports on vulnerabilities are that found in the docker images stored in ECR repositories in a particular account and region.

 The summary of findings can be published to the SNS topic if presented via `-o` options.